amruthesht/imd-workshop-2025/README.md

 # Streaming Workshop

-To get started, we recommend using VSCode in the browser with the Github codespace we've provided which includes all the tools you'll need to get started with live simulation streaming.
+For the workshop, we will be using GitHub codespaces - a cloud-based development environment.
+We have a pre-configured codespace environment linked to this repository that includes all the necessary tools and dependencies for live simulation streaming.

 ## 1. Codespace environment setup